dotnet/docs/docs/architecture/cloud-native/rest-grpc.md

 **Figure 4-23** Proto file for the Shopping Basket service

 The previous figure shows the contents of the proto file.
 It contains both service and message definitions.
 You can see that two services are defined, *GetBasketById* and *UpdateBasket*.
-Beneath you can see the message definitions with input and output types for each message.
+Beneath the service definitions, you'll find message definitions with input and output types for each message.

 Once defined, you register the proto file with the .NET project by referencing it in the '.csproj' file, shown in Figure 4-24.